ipetkov/crane/docs/API.md

 * `CARGO_BUILD_JOBS` is set to `$NIX_BUILD_CORES` if not already defined
 * `CARGO_HOME` is set to `$PWD/.cargo-home` if not already defined.
   - The directory that `CARGO_HOME` points to will be created
+* `CARGO_PROFILE` is set to `release` if not already defined.
+  - Note that this is is used internally specify a cargo profile (e.g. `cargo build --profile release`) and not something natively understood by cargo.
 * `RUST_TEST_THREADS` is set to `$NIX_BUILD_CORES` if not already defined

 **Automatic behavior:** runs as a post-patch hook